-If the patient appears to be a user, it may be helpful to understand whether the use is medicinal, as this may suggest relevant comorbidities.15 Verification of cannabis use may be an opportunity to discuss other health consequences and inform the patient of the importance of fluoride, good oral hygiene practices, and healthy snacking.82
+If the patient appears to be a cannabis user, it may be helpful to understand whether the use is medicinal, as this may suggest relevant comorbidities.22 Verification of cannabis use may be an opportunity to discuss other health consequences and inform the patient of the importance of fluoride, good oral hygiene practices, and healthy snacking.102

-When dental health care providers suspect cannabis use, it is recommended to:4, 10, 37
+When dental health care providers suspect cannabis use, recommendations for patient care include:5, 16, 54

-- Emphasize the importance of regular dental visits and oral care.
+- Emphasizing the importance of regular dental visits and oral care.

-- Encourage healthy, nutritious snacks over sweet, cariogenic snacks.
+- Encouraging healthy, nutritious snacks over sweet, cariogenic snacks.

-- Consider employing preventive measures, such as topical fluorides.
+- Considering employing preventive measures, such as topical fluorides.

-- Consider treatment for xerostomia, while avoiding alcohol-containing products.
+- Considering treatment for xerostomia,103 if necessary, while avoiding alcohol-containing products.

-- Keep advised of current changes in applicable laws on recreational or medicinal cannabis.
+- Keeping advised of current changes in applicable laws on recreational or medicinal cannabis.